geekyclarkey/homeassistant/esppinout.md

 I found this information on [Here](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/) and [Here](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/)
 I added it to my github page so i can access it again in the future or incase the source site/post gets removed.
 All credit for the information has to go to [Random Nerd Tutorials](https://randomnerdtutorials.com/)

+# Share the love
+If you found this information helpful please consider [buying me a coffee](https://www.buymeacoffee.com/geekyclarkey)
+Thank you.